nrwl/nx-workshop/docs/lab16/LAB.md

     nx run-many --target=lint --all
     ```

-    ⚡ It should pull again from the NxCloud cache...
+    ⚡ It should pull again from the NxCloud cache...This is even works across laptops!
+CI will use it as well!

 ---

 [➡️ Next lab ➡️](../lab17/LAB.md)